 A high-quality shovel will be useful when scooping weeds, spreading mulch, digging a deep hole, or filling a bed with compost.

 This type of edger works by being pushed along the lawn's edge that you want to trim.
 The blade on most of these edgers turns as you move the tool, and it works to carefully cut off the grass and keep it from growing out of the lawn.

 Consider a cultivator to be a hand-held bow rake.
 You'll use this tool to loosen soil alongside a trowel when planting annuals or for minor cleanup in difficult-to-reach areas.

 Fill your wheelbarrow with everything, including your tools, and easily transport it around as you work.

 15. Garden Rake

 Remove stones, rocks, and clogs with a rake before planting.
-It is also used to level and smooth the surface of the soil and collect debris like leaves and weeds.
+It is also used to level and smooth the soil surface and collect debris like leaves and weeds.
 You may want to add a few rakes to your collection to meet various needs.

 16. Leaf Rake